Lane Bradbury

-Janette Lane Bradbury (born June 17, 1938) is an American actress and writer.
+Janette Lane Bradbury is an American actress and writer.

 Biography

-Lane Bradbury was born in Buckhead, Morgan County, Georgia, near Atlanta.
+Lane Bradbury was born in Buckhead, Georgia.
 She studied ballet as a young girl.
-In the 1950s, she moved to New York City, and was admitted to the Actors Studio.
+In the 1950s, she moved to New York City and was admitted to the Actors Studio.

 Career

-Bradbury made her Broadway debut in J.B., performing alongside Raymond Massey and Christopher Plummer.
+Bradbury made her Broadway debut in J.B., performing with Raymond Massey and Christopher Plummer.
 She starred in Tennessee Williams' play Night of the Iguana with veteran actress Bette Davis.
 Bradbury was the first actress to play Dainty June in the original Broadway production of Gypsy.